M2vH/ch343-demo/ReadMe.md

 We are using Win11 as our host machine.
 We are running ubuntu 22.04 on WSL2.
-We bound and attached an UART module to USB.
+We connect an UART module to USB.

-We bound and aatached the USB Port to WSL using `usbipd`
+We bind and attach the USB Port to WSL using `usbipd`

 Opening Ubuntu 22.04 on WSL: